cycle/docs/annotated/embeddings.md

 ```

 ## Query Embedded entity separately
 It is possible to query the embedded entity separately from the parent, however, you must clearly know the `role` of such entity as using the class name is forbidden (in order to allow usage of the embedding inside different parents).
-Usually, such role will be composed using parent and entity role (and ":" separator).
+Usually, such role will be composed using parent and entity role with ":" separator.

 ```php
 $orm->getRepository("user:address")->findAll();